 Oh crap!
 I almost forgot the best story of all!
 When we were jockeying for position before Superchunk played, older Pete Wrigley from Pete and Pete talked to me!
 I swear to god!
 He was trying to get out of the crowd and we were trying to get in.
 When he appeared, Chris froze and frantcally tried to alert me to the fact that Pete was standing in front of me without using the word ‘Pete.’
 I was, however, oblivious to his efforts.
 Instead of thinking “HOLY SHIT IT’S OLDER PETE WRIGLEY!”
 I thought “What the hell is Chris trying to say?
 I’ll let this guy by me since he’s going the opposite way.”
 And I did.
 And that guy was older Pete Wrigley.
 After I let him by, he said either “Thanks, dude” or “Thanks, man.”
 I forget which.
 It all makes sense because he’s going to college in New York.

 Next up: Touristy stuff.
 Below are a bunch of photos from around Coney Island that I thought were super cool and you might not.
-Clicking on the littler one gets you a bigger version.
-Imagine that!

 The Cyclone rollercoaster.